Updated June 2023

 Musqueam first implemented taxation bylaws in 1991 under Section 83 of the Indian Act, which states that a band may, for local purposes, make bylaws for taxation of land or interests in land in a reserve.
 Property tax revenues that are collected support local programs and services such as water, sewer, police, fire, and other infrastructure.

-For more information on Musqueam specific taxation bylaws check out our bylaws section.
+For more information on Musqueam specific taxation bylaws, visit the bylaws section of our website.